Community Partnership Committees

 Senior Marketing Manager, Seattle Aquarium

-Moira was born in Argentina and lived in Caracas, New York, Mexico City, Puerto Rico, Miami and Cincinnati before relocating to Seattle in 2017.
+Moira was born in Buenos Aires, Argentina, and has lived in Caracas, New York, Mexico City, Puerto Rico, Miami and Cincinnati before relocating to Seattle in 2017.
 For 30 years she marketed payment systems at Western Union, WorldPay, Amazon, and others.
 Moira received an MA in Biology in 2021 and started working as the Sr. Marketing Manager at the Seattle Aquarium in 2022.
 She was tasked with writing an accessibility plan for the Aquarium and attended the Kennedy Center’s LEAD (Leadership Exchange in Arts and Disability) conference.
 Moira believes that we are all either disabled or temporarily abled, and that we all need to be able to participate fully in the vibrant life of the Seattle waterfront.

 Teresa Thuman